 Human rights champion and queer saint Pauli Murray is a renowned civil rights pioneer, feminist, author, lawyer and the first black woman ordained as an Episcopal priest.
 Her feast day is today (July 1).

-She was approved in a 2012 vote for inclusion in the Episcopal Church’s book of saints, “Holy Women, Holy Men.”
+She was approved for trial inclusion in the Episcopal Church’s book of saints, “Holy Women, Holy Men” in a 2012 vote.
 Usually the Episcopalians wait until 50 years after a person has died before making granting sainthood, but for Murray the church set aside the rule and approved “trial use” of materials commemorating her now.

 Others have written extensively about her many accomplishments, but material on Murray’s sexuality is hard to find.
 She did not speak publicly about her sexual orientation or gender identity issues, but she left ample evidence of these struggles in her letters and personal writings.